KKNT: Salem ownership

-Rapid consolidation in Phoenix radio would split the former KOOL AM from its FM counterpart in 1996.
+Rapid consolidation in Phoenix radio would split KOOL AM from its FM counterpart in 1996.
 Par Broadcasting acquired the KOOL stations and immediately sold both to Colfax Communications of Minneapolis; After acquiring several other Phoenix stations, Colfax spun KOOL AM out to Salem Communications for $1 million.

 On October 4, KOOL yielded to KPXQ "Q96", a Christian radio station.
 As part of its opening stunting, the relaunched station simulcast various Salem outlets from around the United States.
 After the new year, KPXQ added a local drive-time talk show and aimed to target a younger audience in head-to-head competition with secular talk stations.

 Salem acquired the 1360 AM frequency in 1999 as a result of further cluster realignment and consolidation in Phoenix.
 KPXQ moved to that frequency in 1999, making way for a conservative talk station, KCTK "Compelling Talk".
-The call letters were changed on September 1, 2002, to the current KKNT.
-At the same time, the station relaunched as KKNT "News/Talk 960", retaining its lineup of national hosts syndicated by Salem.
+The call letters were changed on September 1, 2002, to KKNT.
+At the same time, the station relaunched as "News/Talk 960", retaining its lineup of national hosts syndicated by Salem.